 We can also make changes for you.
 As previously mentioned, we can add items to your recurring shipment, change quantities of existing items, add or remove a post office hold, change the delivery schedule, and more.
 If you want to make any of these changes, just let us know and we’ll take care of it for you on our end.
-Be sure to include either the order number, your name, or email address so we can identify your order.
+Be sure to include either the order number, your name, or your email address so we can identify your order.

 And there are even more benefits.

-In order to maintain everyone’s delivery schedule, we prioritize recurring shipments over regular orders.
+To maintain everyone’s delivery schedule, we prioritize recurring shipments over regular orders.
 Each day we box and ship recurring orders first, then regular orders.